 The Law School has created the Justice Corps to support its graduates who are committed to working for the public good and encourage more graduates to begin their careers with a period of public service.
 Each year the program sends outstanding new alumni to work with non-profit legal organizations to increase access to justice for underrepresented individuals and communities.

-To date, fourteen graduates have received these prestigious fellowships.
+To date, sixteen graduates have received these prestigious fellowships.
 Each fellowship provides $45,000 per year for full-time legal work sponsored by an existing organization and supervised by a licensed attorney.
 Past fellowships include:

 How to Apply: